 A trust will be subject to income tax on its income.
-For this reason, where a company is funding a trust it will generally do so by making gifts of money rather than paying dividends on the trust's shares, as this will avoid income tax.
+For this reason, where a company is funding a trust it will generally do so by making gifts of money rather than paying dividends on the trust's shares, as HMRC policy is that these are not subject to income tax.
+It is important to ensure that these payments are made voluntarily and that the company has not entered into a contract with the trust to pay them.

 If a trust disposes of shares (or many other types of asset) when their value is greater than at the time it first acquired them, it may be liable to pay CGT on the gain in value.
+If the trust is an employee ownership trust, it will also then be liable to pay any CGT from which the previous shareholders claimed exemption.
 If the trust is located offshore, its gains will currently be exempt from CGT.